 Your child can benefit from learning the names of foods he or she is sure to encounter if they haven't already.
 It may be more fun to get a stronger reaction from the characters by giving them food that's gross, but you can encourage empathy by asking your child to imagine that combination of foods (if he/she is familiar with them.)
 Play is relaxed and unstructured, but still encourages interaction with the characters and for your child to explore food and cooking.

-Currently, Toca Kitchen 2 can be yours for $3.99 on iTunes and for free on Google Play.
+Currently, Toca Kitchen 2 can be yours for $3.99 on the iOS App Store and for free on Google Play.

 Babies tend to like other babies, therefore, there's a natural attraction to the baby-faced Po, one of Laa-Laa's counterparts from the Teletubbies.
 But Po's app focuses more on daily activities and caring for others.
 Help Po get clean after jumping in mud puddles (you get to help her jump in the puddles too!), play, eat, and go to bed.
 This app is also COPPA compliant.